wallacetrixie/PERSONAL_PORTIFOLIO/portfolio/docs/CATEGORY_ANIMATION_GUIDE.md

 ---

-## 🚀 Result
+## Result

 Every category switch now feels smooth, professional, and intentional.
 The animations:
-- ✅ Provide clear visual feedback
+- Provide clear visual feedback
-- ✅ Guide user attention
+- Guide user attention
-- ✅ Feel premium and polished
+- Feel premium and polished
-- ✅ Run smoothly at 60fps
+- Run smoothly at 60fps
-- ✅ Work on all devices
+- Work on all devices
-- ✅ Enhance the overall portfolio experience
+- Enhance the overall portfolio experience

 ---

-**Your projects section now has industry-leading animation quality! 🎉**
+**Your projects section now has industry-leading animation quality!**